MatiasOrlando/MatiasOrlando/README.md

-- 🔭 I’m currently working on an online appointment booking app.
+- 🔭 I’m currently working on an online appointments booking app.

-- 🌱 I’m currently finishing a full stack developer bootcamp at Plataforma5.
+- 🌱 I’m currently learning Typescript and Next JS.

 - 🕵 I’m looking to collaborate on new projects that have a real impact on people's lives.